snowch/biginsight-examples/README.md

   - Click More Information and then View Certificate on the Security page.
   - In the Certificate Viewer, select the Details tab and then click Export.
   - Save the certificate to the filename 'certificate' in this folder
+- Ssh into the BigInsights cluster to install the clusters certificate into ./ssh/known_hosts

 *********************************************************************
 ### Running the scripts